tonyx/Sharpino/README.md

 7. Last but not least.
 Having events that depend strictly on the old type X format could be a problem because you don't know if that may imply the necessity to change/upcast also the events, or just test the hypothesis that events based on typeX (say Event.Update (x: Type/X)) can be correctly parsed if TypeX changes.
 If not, then just don't use TypeX as an argument for whatever event.

 ## News/Updates
+- Version 4.7.9: some fixes about sql L2 cache + Service bus (see example 22 for setup working example with dockerized pgSql eventstore,  Azure sql l2 cache + service bus for invalidation messages)
 - Version 4.7.8: changes/fix to the snapshot making logic to compute correctly the interval between snapshots for a single aggregate.
 It needs a patch for backward compatibility.
 Following steps are needed for existing applications:
 1. A new optional parameter in appSettings.json specifies the distance (in number of events) between snapshots:
 ```